poxipage/legal/Privacy Policy.md

 ### Statitics

 **Personal data:** Statistics are only associated with a pseudonymised ID.
-We track page visits, mouse movements,

 **Purpose:**